DipeshBanjara/DipeshBanjara.github.io/about-my-project.md

 ## About My Project

-mBot Neo
+Enhancing Parking Efficiency through Predictive Modeling and Live Tracking.

-Problem: There is a lack of reasearch focusing on exploring ways to build educational software that integrates physical robots and physiological sensors.
+Problem: There is a lack of reasearch focusing on parking sense.There are so many ways of parking ways which are not organized and tough for people to find the parking spot.

-Approach: During this project, I will assist a team in designing a system that accomplishes the following:
+Approach: During this project, I will help my team in finding the techincal overview of a paring sense.

-  - Capture physiological data such as EEG and EMG from the human body.
+  -How can we save our time and get the easy access to the parking spot?
-  - Process raw sensor data and classify events such as gestures (e.g., arm movements) and emotional states (e.g., attention levels)
+  -How can we use Firefly Algorith to find the parking spot?(Firefly Algorithm:(to enhance parking lot properties distance and area)
-  - Map output from physiological sensors to a physical robot.
+  -Using the optimization techniques to comeout from problem of parking space and wavelet transformm and AI nwtwork to reduce cost.

 Expected Outcome: The project is expected to result in a conference poster presentation at the end of the DREU program.
 The poster will focus on the system's technical architecture.